burakulas/lcsplit/README.txt

 chmod a+x lcsplit.sh

-with the root privileges.
+which may require the root privileges.
 Then run the script with:

 ./lcsplit.sh